1996–97 UEFA Champions League

-The 1996–97 UEFA Champions League was the 42nd season of UEFA's premier European club football tournament, the fifth since its rebranding as the UEFA Champions League, and the last that involved only clubs that were champions of their domestic leagues.
+The 1996–97 UEFA Champions League was the 42nd season of UEFA's premier European club football tournament, the fifth since its rebranding as the UEFA Champions League, and the last that involved only clubs that were champions of their domestic leagues or the title holders.
 Due to the Bosman ruling, restrictions on foreign players in matchday squads were lifted from this season.

 The tournament was won by Borussia Dortmund in a 3–1 final victory against defending champions Juventus.
 It was their only title in the tournament to date, and the first title for Germany since its reunification in 1990.

 Association team allocation

 24 teams entered the competition: the national champions of each of the top 23 nations in the UEFA coefficient rankings, and UEFA Champions League holders, Juventus.
 The national champions of the associations ranked 1–7, plus the title holders, all received a bye to the group stage, while the national champions of the associations ranked 8–23 entered in the qualifying round.
 The remaining national champions from the associations ranked 24–48 were only allowed to participate in UEFA Cup.